Department of English

 Note that in English, it is not permissible to drop the lowest-graded departmental course from your average; all departmental courses are counted.

 The department encourages students to consider studying abroad for a semester or a year.
 We especially invite students to consider the junior fall term at University College London.
 There students attend a special Junior Seminar with a visiting Princeton professor and receive direct supervision for the fall junior paper while also attending courses taught through the University of London.

-Courses taken abroad may, with approval, receive both departmental and distribution credit (in general, the department can accept two or three courses for each semester abroad).
+Courses taken abroad may, with approval, receive both departmental and distribution credit (in general, the department can accept two courses for study abroad).
 Students considering study abroad should consult the departmental representative at an early stage.